psychemedia/island-storynotes/rules_of_the_sea.md

 Carried 174 tuns of white wine belonging to the Duchy of Aquitaine, Regimus de Depe, owner. ship lost on the sunday after Easter, with many survivors.
 Many casks of wine removed from the beach by local men.
 Complaint by the merchants, viz Elie Byger, Frederick Campanare and Bernard Columers, all of Gascony, resulted in the case being the first heard at southampton on 8-JUN-1313.
 It was claimed that 154 tuns had reached the Isle of Wight beaches, of which much was stolen, the loss to the merchants being £1,000.
 There was also some action taken concerning the wreck and sir Goditon and the pepper-box lighthouse on the Isle of Wight.
 Quarr Abbey account names the ship as the BLEssED MARY.
 (1)
 A ballad reads: '...she carried in her hold a delicious wine... white wine it was, the finest, and what's more, there were one hundred tuns and seventy four.
 Now soon, as water crashed upon her deck, the brave sT MARY was a total wreck.'
 (Ballads of the Isle of Wight) (1)

-In 1313 occurred the most famous of the island's medieval wrecks, the sT MARY of Bayonne.
-The ship of the BLEssED MARY was sailing from Bayonne in Gascony with a cargo of 174 barrels of white wine from the Duchy of Aquitaine. she was bound for Picardy, where the wine would be delivered to the monastery of Livers.
+In 1313 occurred the most famous of the island's medieval wrecks, the ST MARY of Bayonne.
+The ship of the BLESSED MARY was sailing from Bayonne in Gascony with a cargo of 174 barrels of white wine from the Duchy of Aquitaine. she was bound for Picardy, where the wine would be delivered to the monastery of Livers.
 However, the MARY was blown off course, far to the north, and on the 22-APR-1313 she was driven ashore in Chale Bay, in the remote and wild wastes of the 'Back of Wight'.
 (2)

 On the sunday after Easter 1313, which was 22nd April, a wreck occurred under Chale.
-It was a ship from Bayonne, called the ship of BLEssED MARY, which had been loaded at Tonnay, on the Charente in Aquitaine, with a cargo of 174 barrels of white wine.
+It was a ship from Bayonne, called the ship of BLESSED MARY, which had been loaded at Tonnay, on the Charente in Aquitaine, with a cargo of 174 barrels of white wine.
 There were many survivors, but most of the casks of wine were removed from beaches by local men.
 As the owners Elie Byger, Frederick Campanare and Bernard Columers were from Gascony, the King wished justice to be done to the complaint, especially as they were his subjects at that date.
 The case was first heard at southampton 8th June 1313, then Winchester 20th July 1313 and finally restitution and damages were finally settled at the court held on Wednesday in the first week of Lent, 22nd February 1314.
 (3)
-Walter de Goditon and his cronies, when standing before a jury in southampton on 8th June 1313, had audaciously removed some 57 casks of white wine from the sAINTE MARIE after she had been wrecked in Chale Bay.
+Walter de Goditon and his cronies, when standing before a jury in southampton on 8th June 1313, had audaciously removed some 57 casks of white wine from the SAINTE MARIE after she had been wrecked in Chale Bay.
 (4)

 [https://archive.org/details/calendarofpaten01grea/page/604/mode/2up p604, Membrane 5d]
 '1313.
 June 8, Westminster.
 The like to Thomas de Warblinton, John de Grimestede and John le Flemyng, on complaint by Elias Biger, Frederick Campanare and Bernard de Columers, merchants of the duchy [of Aquitaine], who had laden a ship, the *st. Mary* of Bayonne, with 174 tuns of white wine at Tonnay, upon the River Charrante, in Poitou, for export to England, and whose ship was wrecked on the Isle of Wyght, and the wine was cast ashore at divers places in the island, that divers men of the county of southampton seized and carried away the wine, although it was not wreck of sea, as many of the mariners of the ship had escaped alive to the land.
 Witness: J Bishop of Bath and Wells.
 By the Bishop of Worcester.'
 (5)